The IGov project finished in Dec 2019 and this site is no longer updated.

 The Energy Policy Group

-The EPG was established by Prof. Catherine Mitchell and Dr Bridget Woodman in 2007 to provide policy relevant research and analysis on a wide range of energy issues in the UK and internationally.
-Initially the focus was on developing the group presence, setting up an energy policy masters, building the group and publishing on a range of issues.
-The group now comprises of eight staff, seven PhD students and eleven associates.
-As well as carrying out our own research, we provide advice and analysis to a wide range of key stakeholders on all sides of the energy debate.
+The EPG was established by Professor Catherine Mitchell and Dr Bridget Woodman in 2007 to provide policy relevant research and analysis.
+Initially the focus was on developing the group presence, setting up an energy policy MSc, building the group and publishing on a range of issues.
+The EPG now comprises ten staff, four PhD students and 16 associates, who are leaders in their respective fields.

 As the EPG grows we are focusing more on research that analyses and assesses policies against the need to deliver a more sustainable, secure and affordable energy system.
-We are continuing to build our national and international reputation by providing rigorous research informed by both current political and academic debates, as well as unpicking some of the complex, interrelated questions faced by the key players in energy systems.
-The EPG will continue to challenge the status quo to provide informed analysis and advice about ways to improve energy system performance.
+We are continuing to build our national and international reputation by providing rigorous research, informed by both current political and academic debates, as well as unpicking some of the complex, interrelated questions faced by the key decision-makers and actors within the energy system.
+The EPG will continue to challenge the status quo to provide informed analysis and advice on developing a sustainable energy future.

 Our future work will focus on innovation and governance within system change, energy economics and regulation, innovation policy, technical change, policy studies and the psychology and sociology of behaviour and energy use.

-To find out more about the group and its members, visit the EPG webpages www.exeter.ac.uk/epg
+To find out more about the group and its members, visit the EPG webpages here.

 For a high-level overview of the group and its projects (as of Feb 2019), see: EPG group summary.